The Mixed Birth-death/death-Birth Moran Process: Proofs for Preliminaries

 For pure Bd updates, the challenge in establishing monotonicity in $r$ is that the reproduction probability is normalized by the total fitness, and consequently, having more mutants can potentially slow down the reproduction of other mutants, thereby breaking the natural coupling (see, e.g. \cite{diaz2016absorption} for a more thorough discussion).
 In \cite{diaz2016absorption}, this is overcome by pivoting to a continuous-time Markov chain, where each vertex waits a random time before reproduction, and this time follows an exponential distribution parameterized by its fitness.
 Then, the discrete sequence of events in this continuous-time Markov chain corresponds exactly to the discrete-time Moran process.
 Furthermore, in this setting, the presence of additional mutants does not slow down the reproduction of others.
 Thus, a natural coupling demonstrates stochastic dominance in the fixation probability of the continuous embedding.

 However, for the mixed process, this solution faces another challenge: In the continuous embedding for Bd, each vertex has a rate of $f(u)$ for Birth, whereas dB has a fixed rate of $1$ for death.
-This is problematic since this render will break the condition that the ratio between the rates of Bd and dB events remains $\lambda/(1-\lambda)$; otherwise, the discretization of the continuous-time chain is not equivalent to the discrete Moran process anymore.
+This is problematic since it breaks the condition that the ratio between the rates of Bd and dB events remains $\lambda/(1-\lambda)$ and hence the discretization of the continuous-time chain is not equivalent to the discrete Moran process anymore.
 A natural attempt is then to scale the dB rate by the total fitness to fix this ratio, but this brings back the original problem: having more mutants increases the total fitness and thus the rate of death events, which again breaks the natural coupling.
 Regardless, we believe that monotonicity in $r$ still holds, although establishing it likely requires a more careful analysis. \end{remark}